return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lustre/include/lustre_dlm_flags_h.rst

 .. c:function::  LDLM_FL_BL_DONE()

-    \ :c:func:`ldlm_callback_handler`\  return EINVAL to the server.
+    ldlm_callback_handler() return EINVAL to the server.
 It is used when ELC RPC is already prepared and is waiting for rpc_lock, too late to send a separate CANCEL RPC.

 .. _`ldlm_fl_no_lru`: